 No one likes the look of weeds in a lawn, flower bed, or vegetable garden.
-Beyond looks, weeds steal valuable nutrients and sunlight from the plants you want to grow.
+Beyond the lack of visual appeal, weeds steal valuable nutrients and sunlight from the plants you want to grow.
 Killing the weeds can help your other plants stay healthier.

 It’s tough to pull stubborn weeds, and it’s frustrating when the root breaks in half, leaving the weed to grow back later.
 Instead, you can apply a weed killer, which uses chemicals to kill the weeds over time.

 With so many different brands and types of weed killers on the market, picking the right option isn’t easy.
-At BestReviews, we can help you make the smartest choice for your situation.
+Arming yourself with some key information will help you find the right weed killer for your situation.

 Whether you use a powder, granular, liquid, or gel weed killer, the products all tend to work in a similar manner: the chemicals in the weed killer stick to the leaves of the weed, which then absorb the chemicals.